Momoya Gohandesuyo: Nori no Tsukudani Seaweed Paste

 You may know this.
 But there is actually one more Japanese rice seasoning that shouldn’t be forgotten, which is called “Tsukudani (佃煮)”.

 Nori no Tsukudani (海苔の佃煮)

-“Nori (海苔)” is a seaweed known as laver in English, and Nori no Tsukudani is a paste-like food produced by simmering down Nori seaweed typically with soy sauce and sugar.
+“Nori (海苔)” is a seaweed known as laver in English, and Nori no Tsukudani is a paste made by simmering down nori seaweed with soy sauce and sugar.

 Momoya Gohandesuyo (桃屋 ごはんですよ)

 Since Nori no Tsukudani has long been loved in Japan, many Japanese food companies are producing it now.

 And what I introduce here, “Momoya Gohandesuyo (桃屋 ごはんですよ)” has become one of the best and most famous products.

 The description says that the Momoya Gohandesuyo seaweed paste is a Nori no Tsukudani.